 - Flat leafy shapes, usually rounded in outline.

 - Three-dimensional shapes reminiscent of shrubs, beards, cups, etc.

-Lichens produce special structures for dispersing their progeny, and these result in interesting changes in shape, texture and color which are further clues to a lichen’s identity.
-The reproductive lives of lichens are unique, involving asexual methods, as well as sexual reproduction of the fungal symbiont.
+Lichen produce special structures for dispersing their progeny, and these result in interesting changes in shape, texture and color which are further clues to a lichen’s identity.
+The reproductive lives of lichen are unique, involving asexual methods, as well as sexual reproduction of the fungal symbiont.
 As with many things botanical, these structures have intimidating names like insidia, soredia, and apothecia.
 Fortunately it is not necessary to remember the names of the dispersal structures to use them successfully as taxonomic clues.

-Lichens also have many other stories to tell, intertwining their presence in almost all aspects of ecology and human endeavor.
+Lichen also have many other stories to tell, intertwining their presence in almost all aspects of ecology and human endeavor.
 Here are but a few examples that illustrate their importance:

-- Lichens produce unique biochemicals to fend off herbivores, prevent freezing, and stop seeds from germinating in their soft, moist tissue.
+- Lichen produce unique biochemicals to fend off herbivores, prevent freezing, and stop seeds from germinating in their soft, moist tissue.
 These chemicals hold promise for the development of new medicines and agricultural chemicals.